multitudes/oldmultitudes.github.io/_posts/2019-04-09-installing server like XAMPP.markdown

 now going to the localhost will show nothing.
 We did not add anything yet!

-## PHP in Mojave
+#### PHP in Mojave

 Check the version with `php -v` go to ` cd /etc/apache2/` edit the config file httpd.conf:
 `nano sudo nano httpd.conf`
-uncomment the `LoadModule php7_module libexec/apache2/libphp7.so` to use php 7
+Then uncomment the `LoadModule php7_module libexec/apache2/libphp7.so` to use php 7.